realh/gnvim/README.md

 #### Tab shortcuts

-Right-click or ctrl-click a tab close icon to close all other tabs.
+* Right-click or ctrl-click a tab close icon to close all other tabs.

+* Shift-click to force close tabs with unsaved buffers.

 More useful shortcuts will be added in the future.

 #### Tab caveats